Cop Land: Production

+Development

 Garrison is based on Mangold's hometown of Washingtonville, New York, located about 60 mi from New York City.
 Mangold grew up in a development called Worley Heights, where many of the residents were current and former NYPD police officers.
 Stallone gained 40 lb to portray the beaten-down sheriff of Garrison.

+Filming

 The principal shooting location for the film was Edgewater, New Jersey.

 Music

 The film's soundtrack features two songs from Bruce Springsteen's 1980 album The River: "Drive All Night" and "Stolen Car", songs by other artists, and an original score by Howard Shore.
 One additional song, Blue Öyster Cult's "Burnin' for You", was added to the soundtrack of the director's cut, first released on home video in 2004.

 The score by Howard Shore was performed by the London Philharmonic Orchestra and released as Cop Land: Music from the Miramax Motion Picture in 1997.
 The soundtrack released on CD contains twelve tracks, with a runtime of 40:11 minutes.